- Clinic Lottery bidding open: Monday, October 28, 8:00 a.m. - Wednesday, October 30, 8:00 p.m.

 Students may rank classes that meet at common times, but as soon as the system selects one course, all subsequent conflicting courses will be rejected.
 This is another reason to think carefully about prioritization of courses.

-Students will be able to make changes to their schedules beginning Tuesday, April 19 at 8:00 a.m. using MyU.
+2L and 3L students will be able to make changes to their schedules beginning Tuesday, November 19 at 8:00 a.m. using MyU.
 This includes adding open courses, dropping courses, and changing the number of credits for courses which allow it, e.g., Judicial Externship.
 LL.M. and exchange students will also be able to register for classes at this time.
 Students may also use the MyU online registration system to add their names to the waitlist of closed classes.

 Lottery Registration Instructions